Symmetry as a shadow of topological order and a derivation of topological holographic principle: A review of holographic theory of (algebraic higher) symmetry

 For example, an $n$d bosonic lattice model with a finite symmetry $G$ has a representations category $n\cRep_G$ and a transformation category is $n\cVec_G$. $n\cVec_G$ happens to be the dual of $n\cRep_G$.
 Such a bosonic model has a dual lattice model with a dual symmetry $G_\text{rep}^{(n-1)}$ (see \Rf{KZ200514178} for an explicit construction).
 The representations category of the dual symmetry $G_\text{rep}^{(n-1)}$ is $n\cVec_G$, and the transformation category of the dual symmetry is $n\cRep_G$.
 This example illustrates the dual relation between the representations category and the transformation category.

-Putting the representations category and the transformation category together corresponds to putting the algebras of patch charge operators and patch symmetry operators together, which give us the full algebra of local symmetric operators.
-This gives us the \catsymm, which represents the essence of symmetry.
-Symmetry and dual symmetry have the same \catsymm\ and are equivalent.
+Putting the representation category and the transformation category together -- \ie combining the algebras of patch charge operators and patch symmetry operators -- gives us the full algebra of local symmetric operators.
+This algebra contains the full information of the \catsymm, which represents the essence of symmetry.
+From this point of view, symmetry and dual symmetry have the same \catsymm\ and are equivalent.
 They only differ by swapping the names for patch charge operators and patch symmetry operators.